seisman/academic-homepage/content/home/about.md

-I am passionate about contributing to a further understanding of structure of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Explosions, Collaspe) and numerical simulations of seismic wavefield propagation.
+I am passionate about contributing to a further understanding of structure of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Explosions, Collapse) and numerical simulations of seismic wavefield propagation.

 I am a fan of open source and also contribute to geophysics-related softwares, such as [GMT](http://gmt.soest.hawaii.edu/),